Payment Guarantee - What is a payment guarantee?

-Definition: Payment Guarantee provides the beneficiary with financial security should the applicant fail to make payment for the goods or services supplied.
+A payment guarantee provides the beneficiary with financial security should the applicant fail to make payment for the goods or services supplied

 Payment guarantees mitigate credit or country risk when selling on an open account basis.
 They are often used to cover the non-payment of debts arising under a transaction or over a period of time.

-Such guarantees generally run up to the final scheduled date of payment, plus a grace period to allow the beneficiary to make demand in the event of non-payment.
+Such guarantees generally run up to the final scheduled date of payment, and also include a grace period to allow the beneficiary to make demands in the event of non-payment.

 Payment guarantees are financial commitments that require the debtor to make a repayment based on the terms outlined in the original debt agreement.
-Sometimes the payment guarantee is backed with some kind of collateral, i.e. property or another type of asset that is accepted by the lender.
+Sometimes the payment guarantee is backed with some kind of collateral such as property or another asset that is accepted by the lender.

 Different kinds of guarantees are used for different business settings, for example the working agreements between importers and exporters, or when suppliers of goods and services require guarantees from a parent company when working with subsidiaries.